 5. List your skills

 No chronological resume is complete without a skills section.
-Here, you’ll need to list any hard or soft skills you didn’t have an opportunity to give examples of in your work experience section.
+Here, you’ll need to list any hard skills you want employers to know about.

-However, remember to keep it clear and concise, only including skills on your resume directly relevant to the job you’re applying to.
+However, remember to keep your skills section clear and concise, only including skills that are directly relevant to the job you’re applying to.

 If you’re not sure which skills to include, look at the position’s job description.
 Usually, employers spell out the exact qualifications they’re looking for in the “Responsibilities” section of their listing.